-Nice old color example of of the Mercator-Hondius maps of Cuba, Puerto Rico, Hispaniola and Jamaica, with inset of Havana.
+Rare English edition of the Mercator-Hondius maps of Cuba, Puerto Rico, Hispaniola and Jamaica, with inset of Havana.
 A highly decorative map of the islands, embellished with sea monsters and sailing ships.
-Nice detail showing the Spanish domination in the islands, as well as the topography, climate, and indigenous flora and fauna.
-Attractive old color example, with some restoration at the top centerfold, affecting the letter A in Cuba and the letter I in Insula.
-Very decorative.
+The English text on the verso describes the Spanish Tyranny in the islands, as well as the topography, climate, and indigenous flora and fauna.
+As with Ortelius, the English edition is extremely rare, with separate sheets becoming virtually unattainable on the market.
+A near flawless wide margin example in gorgeous colors.

 Jodocus Hondius the Elder (1563-1612), or Joost de Hondt, was one of the most prominent geographers and engravers of his time.
 His work did much to establish Amsterdam as the center of cartographic publishing in the seventeenth century.
 Born in Wakken but raised in Ghent, the young Jodocus worked as an engraver, instrument maker, and globe maker.